keep-starknet-strange/ziggy-starkdust/README.md

 - The structure of the project and some initial code is based on [verkle-cryto](https://github.com/jsign/verkle-crypto) repository by [jsign](https://github.com/jsign).
 - The design of the Cairo VM is inspired by [Cairo VM in Rust](https://github.com/lambdaclass/cairo-vm) and [Cairo VM in Go](https://github.com/lambdaclass/cairo-vm_in_go) by [lambdaclass](https://lambdaclass.com/).
 - Some cryptographic primitive code generation has been done using the amazing [fiat-crypto](https://github.com/mit-plv/fiat-crypto) by [mit-plv](https://github.com/mit-plv).
+- [sig](https://github.com/Syndica/sig) has been a great source of inspiration for the project structure and the way to use Zig.

 ## 📚 Resources